Carliss Chatman Assistant Professor of Law

 BA, Duke University

-Professor Carliss Chatman is visiting W&L from Northern Illinois University College of Law, where she teaches contracts, agency and unincorporated entities, corporations and transactional skills.
-Professor Chatman's scholarship interests are in the fields of corporate law and civil procedure.
+Professor Chatman teaches an array of business law, commercial law, and ethics classes including: Contracts and Sales and Leases; Agency and Unincorporated Entities, Corporations, Business Associations, and Securities Regulation; Professional Responsibility; and a Transactional Skills Simulation course with a Mergers and Acquisitions focus that incorporates corporate law and UCC Article 9.
+Her scholarship interests are in the fields of corporate law, ethics, and civil procedure.
 Her scholarship is largely influenced by 11 years of legal practice in complex commercial litigation, mass tort litigation and the representation of small and start-up businesses in the United States and the Kingdom of Saudi Arabia.
 As a result, her scholarship is intersectional with a focus on issues at the heart of commercial litigation: the interplay of business entities, government and natural persons.

 Professor Chatman's work is also influenced by over two decades of service on non-profit boards and involvement with community organizations.
 Through leadership positions, she has developed expertise in corporate governance and non-profit regulation.
 She has also been instrumental in strategic planning and fundraising efforts.
 Professor Chatman has actively advocated on behalf of non-profit organizations at state and federal legislatures.